idvorkin/idvorkin.github.io/_d/seattle.md

 imagefeature: https://github.com/idvorkin/blob/raw/master/blog/raccoon-seattle.webp
 ---

-I want to die in Seattle, not soon, but a great place to live.
-Here's some ideas if you're visisting
+Seattle is my home, I want to die here, though not soon.
+If you're visiting, here's a list of fun things you can try.
+But here's the deal, give me feedback of stuff to add/remove from this list

 Igor's list: